September 24, 2019

 Like other downtown and locally-owned businesses, Montee is committed to being part of the larger picture for St. Joseph.
 “While we will always be a coffee shop, we would love to be seen as a center for activity that contributes positively to our community.
 We’re constantly looking to schedule live music, political events, artist showcases and performances of any kind.
 We’re willing to take risks or do something just for the fun of it.”

-Across town, Muddy Mo Coffee Company recently opened to showcase another local spin on unique coffee drinks.
+Across town, Muddy Mo Coffee Company offers another local spin on unique coffee drinks.
 The shop is named after the Missouri River that flows along the west side of St. Joseph.
 Owner Michelle Pritchard grew up in St. Joseph, and managed a bookstore and coffee shop in Iowa for several years before returning to the area.
 The menu includes signature coffee drinks, like the Black and Gold, the Mud Flat and the Muddy Mo., among others.

 “We love meeting new people.
 We have awesome cold brew coffee, and that’s our most popular drink.
 As part of the St. Joseph coffee scene, some of our specials and discounts are specifically for MWSU students, faculty and alumni,” says Pritchard.